-We are pleased to offer defence and prosecution advice and representation to individuals, corporations, solicitors and government agency.
+St Pauls Chambers are pleased to offer defence and prosecution advice and representation to individuals, corporations, solicitors and government agencies.
 Please contact us if you’d like to enquire about hiring a fraud barrister.

 It is possible to fund your fraud case in a number of ways – with legal aid (if eligible), privately, or with insurance.
 For more information and advice on how much it will cost to fund a fraud case.